 6. Make sure Rudolph and all the reindeer know your name: Drive brand awareness

 Increased traffic year over year via shopping yields a great opportunity to increase brand awareness.
-To capitalize on this, Google unveiled Showcase Shopping ads on AdWords in 2017 to help highlight brands and their products for more general terms such as “furniture” or “women’s clothing.”
-Consumers who search for these generic keywords may not have decided on a specific product or brand and are still in the research phase, giving advertisers the chance to exhibit their brand and offerings.
+To capitalize on this, Google unveiled Showcase Shopping ads in 2017 to help highlight brands and their products for more general terms such as “furniture” or “women’s clothing.”
+People who search for these generic keywords may not have decided on a specific product or brand and are still in the research phase, giving you the chance to exhibit your brand and offerings.

 Brands can pick which product groups to include in their ad, such as bestsellers or seasonal inventory, and refine these over time as they see what works.

-AdWords recommends setting aside an incremental 2-5% of your shopping budget for Showcase Shopping ads.
-Reach out to your rep who will be able to assist in faster implementation and ensuring you have full inventory coverage for your product groups.
+Google recommends setting aside an incremental 2-5% of your shopping budget for Showcase Shopping ads.
+Your Ads rep will be able to assist in faster implementation and ensuring you have full inventory coverage for your product groups.

 Shoppers start researching early for purchases they plan to make on Cyber Monday and during the weeks leading up to Christmas and Hanukkah.
-Now is the time to make sure your shopping campaigns are set up for success so you can stay competitive and maximize potential revenue.
+Now is the time to make sure your shopping campaigns are set up to help customers have a smoother online retail experience while maximizing potential revenue for your company.

 Need some help updating your campaigns for the winter shopping season?
 Consider us your holiday helpers.